 - You need a highly reliable solution that puts the integrity of your data and your presence first

-A private cloud is the ideal fit for you if:
+A private cloud is an ideal fit for you if:

 - You’re a business dealing with highly sensitive data

-- You work in a high regulated industry that requires regulatory compliance
+- You work in a highly regulated industry that requires regulatory compliance

 - You’re looking for a personal setup to your cloud service that requires high customization